sanyambassi/ciphertrust-manager-mcp-server/MANUAL_TEST.md

 ---

-## 6. Next Steps
+## 7. Next Steps

-- Try other available tools (see `INTEGRATION_GUIDE.md` for a list).
-- Integrate with Claude Desktop or other MCP clients for end-to-end testing.
-- Report any issues or unexpected behavior.
+- Try more grouped tool actions by changing the `